 Birding in brief: excellent variety of habitats; a mix of coastal dune forest, Bushveld, altitudinal grassland and mountains.

 Top birds: Bearded Vulture, Drakensberg Rockjumper, Rosy-throated Longclaw, Rudd’s and Botha’s Lark, Barrow’s Korhaan and Livingstone’s Turaco.

 Mammal viewing: good game viewing in areas with special species such as Blue Duiker, Suni, Samango Monkey, Slogget’s Rat and Ongoye Red Squirrel.
 Tembe and Ndumo offer a good chance for large game such as African Elephant, Lion, African Buffalo and White Rhinoceros.

 ZAR 33 695 per person sharing; ZAR 2 900 single supplement.

-Price: ZAR 29 995 per person sharing, minimum group size of 4 participants.
-ZAR 4 975 single supplement.
+Price subject to change based on external factors.
+Price is based on a minimum of 4 participants.
 Small group surcharge will be levied for groups smaller than 4 participants.
 Please contact us for more detail.